theojulienne/snappy/devpacks.md

     snapcraft create env1 --base 15.04

 This is a container which is started / stopped as needed by snapcraft when using the environment.
-By default, this uses a chroot with basic development tools and selects the default set of target architectures (e.g. amd64 and armhf).
+By default, this uses a multiarch chroot of the architecture of the developer system and with support for the default set of target architectures (e.g. amd64 and armhf) and with some basic development tools.

 Devpacks containing libraries and/or build tools are installed on top with:
     snapcraft addpack env1 foo-devpack